ioBroker/ioBroker.js-controller/SCHEMA.md

 * _id
 * type (see below for possible values)
 * common (includes an object with mandatory attributes for specific type)
-* native
+* common.name (the name of the object)
+* native (includes an object with 1:1 attributes of the target system)

 ### Optional attributes

-* name
-* parent   - ID of parent object
+* parent   - ID of parent object (see below)

 ### Tree structure

 Objects can have a *parent* attribute containing the *id* of their parent to build a tree structure.
-This should be limited to 3 levels (except for objects of type path)
+This should be limited to 3 levels (except for objects of type path and enum)

 ### Object types